m-muhsin/celestial/README.md

 # Celestial theme
-A WordPress theme using React 16, Bootstrap 4 and Webpack 3
+A WordPress theme using React 16, Bootstrap 4 and Webpack 3.

+This is a support project of the article I wrote for Smashing Magazine. https://www.smashingmagazine.com/2018/03/react-wordpress-web-app

+I intend to continue developing the project by building the Next Steps of the article in the **'next-steps'** branch.

 ![screenshot](screenshot.jpg)